awsdocs/amazon-ec2-user-guide/doc_source/iam-policies-ec2-console.md

 To allow users to view Elastic IP addresses in the Amazon EC2 console, you must grant users permission to use the `ec2:DescribeAddresses` action\.

 To allow users to work with Elastic IP addresses, you can add the following actions to your policy\.
-+ `ec2:AllocateAddress`: To allocate an address for use in VPC or EC2\-Classic\.
++ `ec2:AllocateAddress`: To allocate an Elastic IP address\.
 + `ec2:ReleaseAddress`: To release an Elastic IP address\.
 + `ec2:AssociateAddress`: To associate an Elastic IP address with an instance or a network interface\.
 + `ec2:DescribeNetworkInterfaces` and `ec2:DescribeInstances`: To work with the **Associate address** screen\.
 The screen displays the available instances or network interfaces to which you can associate an Elastic IP address\.
-For an EC2\-Classic instance, users only need permission to use `ec2:DescribeInstances`\.
 + `ec2:DisassociateAddress`: To disassociate an Elastic IP address from an instance or a network interface\.

 The following policy allows users to view, allocate, and associate Elastic IP addresses with instances\.
 Users cannot associate Elastic IP addresses with network interfaces, disassociate Elastic IP addresses, or release them\.